 A sweeping of snow has been forecast for Manchester this winter but it seems only one location has been announced so far… This winter, snowfall will dust the oriental paradise of Tattu in Spinningfields and the restaurant’s cherry blossoms will shimmer and sparkle alongside projections of the artic sky on the walls to create an immersive dining experience known as The Great Snow this festive season.
 And of course, there will be a winter-themed feast to accompany the magic.

-Snowfall will dust the landscape and Tattu’s iconic cherry blossom trees will turn icy blue, adorned with frost to make them shimmer and sparkle as you dine.
+Tattu’s iconic cherry blossom trees will turn icy blue, adorned with frost to make them shimmer and sparkle as you dine.
 And since we can’t see the Northern Lights in Manchester, Tattu is bringing them to diners.
 Be fully immersed by the Northern Lights as you enjoy a delicious meal, as the restaurant’s wall art comes to life with a dazzling show of The Aurora Borealis.

 Book your winter dining experience at Tattu here.